majo48/netcam-git/netcam/static/_readme.md

-#static
+#netcam/static
 - Flash standard folder
-- this folder contains CSS and JS files for styling the website
+- this folder contains CSS PNG and JS files for styling the website